 - How to play: Kī-o-Rahi (Rangatahi Tū Rangatira)

-- The game is played with a soft ball called the kī which was made of flax in older times.
+- The game is played with a soft ball called the kī.
+In the older times, this was made of flax.
 Rahi was the hero in the legend.
 Like netball, Kī-o-Rahi is played in four quarters with the teams taking it in turns to be Kīoma (guardians of the ki) and Taniwha.

 - Ask: If we wanted the game to last for 60 minutes, how much time should we allow for each quarter?